Requirements for Uploading Vectors to Shutterstock

 5

-The news that has stirred the stock vector community this month was published on the official Shutterstock forum on Wednesday, 4/3/2019, and then sent to all stock authors via email.
-Starting from April 8, 2019, Shutterstock is changing the upload requirements for all vectors.
+The news that excited the community of stock vector contributors this month was published on the official Shutterstock forum on Wednesday, 3/4/2019, and later sent to all contributors by email.
+Starting April 8, 2019, Shutterstock will update the submission requirements for all vector uploads.

-Now, according to the new requirements, the size of the vector illustration must be at least 4 MP.
-Based on this requirement, the uploaded work must be no less than 2000px*2000px, or 4000px*1000px, or 2667px*1500px, and so on.
-The size considered is not that of the artboard, but of the illustration itself.
+Under the new policy, the resolution of a vector illustration must be at least 4 MP.
+Based on this requirement, the uploaded work should be at least 2000px*2000px, or 4000px*1000px, or 2667px*1500px, and so on.
+Note that it’s the illustration size that counts, not the artboard size.

-In this example, the size of the stars must exceed 4 MP.
-The new rules have also increased the maximum accepted file size.
-Now the maximum file size for a vector can reach 50 MB.
-Unfortunately, this is still not enough for creating complex meshes or applying lighting effects, blends, and transparencies.
+In this example, the actual size of the stars must exceed 4 MP.
+According to the new rules, the maximum file size for accepted vector files has also been increased.
+Now, a vector file can be up to 50 MB.
+Unfortunately, this still won’t be sufficient for creating complex meshes or using light effects, blends, and transparencies.

-Another piece of news – starting from April 10, 2019, Shutterstock will automatically generate JPGs for vectors, so there is no longer a need to upload raster versions to the stock.
-The downside of this innovation is that from now on, you will have to enter metadata manually, and it is still unknown what quality the JPGs generated automatically on the stock will be.
+Another update – starting April 10, 2019, Shutterstock will automatically generate JPG previews for vectors, so it’s no longer necessary to upload separate raster versions.
+However, the downside is that metadata will now have to be entered manually, and it remains unclear what quality these automatically generated JPGs will have.

-If you save EPS in RGB with CMYK PostScript, the preview JPG will be automatically converted to CMYK, which may lead to color changes as a result.
-Therefore, the stock administration recommends not including CMYK PostScript in your RGB files.
+If you save EPS files in RGB with CMYK PostScript enabled, the JPG preview will automatically convert to CMYK, which can result in color shifts.
+Therefore, the Shutterstock team recommends not including CMYK PostScript in your RGB files.

-There has been a heated discussion on the Shutterstock forum in the last few days, where authors are actively voicing their opposition to these innovations.
+During the last few days, there has been an active discussion on the Shutterstock forum, where contributors express their opinions against these changes.
 You can join the discussion at forums.submit.shutterstock.com.

-An electronic petition against the innovations has also been created on change.org.
-As of today, over 1000 people have signed this petition.
-You can read the petition on the website change.org.
+A petition against these new rules has also been created on change.org.
+As of today, more than 1,000 people have signed it.
+You can view the petition on change.org.

-Don’t stay silent; join the community of authors and feel free to express your opinion in the comments.
+Don’t stay silent – join the contributor community and share your opinion in the comments.

 UPD #1.
-At the moment, a message has appeared on the Shutterstock forum stating that the management, listening to the authors’ opinions, has decided to temporarily postpone the innovations for several days.
-Let’s stock up on popcorn, hope, and patience, and wait for further developments!
+As of now, a message appeared on the Shutterstock forum announcing that the management, having listened to contributors’ feedback, decided to temporarily postpone the implementation of the new rules by a few days.
+Grab some popcorn, keep your hopes up, and stay tuned for further developments!

 UPD #2.
-On April 10, Shutterstock sent a notification letter stating that the start of the innovations has been postponed by a week, i.e., to April 15.
-And starting from April 17, the Shutterstock system will automatically generate JPGs for uploaded vectors.
+On April 10, Shutterstock sent out a notification that the rollout of the new rules has been postponed for a week, meaning it will start on April 15.
+Starting April 17, the Shutterstock system will automatically generate JPGs for uploaded vector files.

-• upload only vectors without a JPEG file.
-JPEG will be automatically generated by the microstock after the vector is uploaded.
+• Upload only vector files without an accompanying JPEG.
+A JPG will be automatically generated by the microstock platform after upload.

-• keywords and descriptions will be imported from the uploaded EPS vector.
+• Keywords and descriptions will be imported from the uploaded EPS vector file.

-• the requirement for a minimum resolution of 4 MP remains in effect.
+• The minimum resolution requirement of 4 MP remains in effect.

-This article is also available for reading in the following categories: Shutterstock
+This article is available in the following categories: Shutterstock

 Comments (5)